MmM1592/Steganography/README.md

   7. Finally it converts the binary text back to a string and prints it to the console

 USAGE:
-Run the program using main.py, and select either the encoding or decoding option
-Input path in the format: C:\\dir\\dir\\image.png
+For graphical user interface run main.py

 CODE STRUCTURE:
-The code consists of three components: main.py, encoder.py, and decoder.py
+The code consists of four components: main.py, encoder.py, decoder.py and gui.py

 main.py:
-This file determines which part of the program (encoding or decoding) to execute
+This file serves for running the whole program

 encoder.py:
-  This class contains two functions:
+  This class contains four functions:
-    modify_LSB(self, int rgb_value, str bit): a function to overwrite the LSB of a channel with a specific bit
+    convert_text_to_binary(self, str text): converts text to binary check_text_size(self, int width, int height, str text_in_binary) - checks if the text can accomodate to the image modify_LSB(self, int rgb_value, str bit): a function to overwrite the LSB of a channel with a specific bit
     encode(self, str input_path): the main encoding function that implements the algorithm

 decoder.py:
-  This class also contains two functions:
+  This class contains three functions:
     read_LSB(self, int rgb_value): a function to extract the LSB from a channel
+    binary_to_text(self, str hidden_text) - converts binary to a text
     decode(self, str input_path): the decoding function that implements the algorithm

+gui.py:
+  This class contains four functions:
+    upload_image(self): a function for displaying an image a user is working with encode(self): calls a function encode from encoder decode(self): calls a function decode from decoder save_image(self): saves the image